HASSAN1A/Quotes/README.md

-# Quotes [Quotes]
+# Quotes

   A very interactive  quots web app  that uses forms to let someone view ,add,vote and delete quote and share it with others who may visit the website.

 ## Demo

-Here is a working live demo :https://hassan1a.github.io/Covid-Updates/
+Here is a working live demo :https://hassan1a.github.io/Quotes/

 ## Site